 If you think that your child has bronchiolitis, you can take them to a doctor to get a diagnosis.
 That way it can be addressed as early as possible before it becomes worse.

 6. Whooping cough

-If your child has a lot of coughing fits or coughs more than 20 times in a single breath and their cough has a “whooping” sound, then it might be whooping cough.
+If you have a lot of coughing fits or coughs more than 20 times in a single breath and their cough has a “whooping” sound, then it might be whooping cough.

 7. The gross-sounding cough

 If your child has a cold for a week and his or her cough sounds wet and phlegmy, then it can possibly be Pneumonia symptoms.

 Pneumonia is a dangerous condition that can cause our lungs to fill up with liquid.
 Other signs and symptoms of pneumonia include: